seynard/pool2geno/README.md

 For 'complete' simulations the script prepares and creates input files as well as run the simulation directly after therefore the script to prepare this data set is included into the '5_run_simul.sh'

-For the simulations based on real data from haploid drones we used data from Wragg et al. (2022) (xxx) to create the different populations.
+For the simulations based on real data from haploid drones we used data from Wragg et al. (2022) (10.1111/1755-0998.13665) to create the different populations.
 It was first necessary to define groups based on genetic composition and to then sample individuals from the groups of interest to create our simulated colonies.
 For each colony we sampled 2 males to create a queen genome (2 chromosomes) and 15 other males were to create the mate group.
 From this we generated an offspring group for which we measured depth and frequencies.
 Definition of additional parameters  that are necessary for this section of the process
 ```bash
 prefix='simul_data'